dahliaOS/documentation/README.md

 - Then download the dahliaos iso from: https://github.com/dahlia-os/releases/releases

-- Then type the following command in the terminal (your iso is named different than: DahliaOS.iso)
+- Then type the following command in the terminal (make sure that you use the right name of the ISO file.
+DahliaOS.iso is just for this example)
 ```
 qemu-system-x86_64 -cdrom Downloads/DahliaOS.iso -m 1024
 ```